-Employees, Officers and Directors are expected to use company resources wisely and legitimately. (f) Use of Company Funds, Assets and Information Malversation of Funds and other company assets for personal gain is strictly prohibited and is considered a very serious offense as stated in the Employee Handbook.
-Commission of the same on its first offense is punishable by dismissal.
-Using of company's time, materials and equipment or other property to do unauthorized work is considered a Less Serious Offense and is punishable with suspension of at least 3 days to one month. (g) Employment & Labor Laws & Policies Using official position in order to secure employment for relatives, except if such hiring is with written consent of functional head, who will ascertain and corroborate that the relative employed is the most qualified among applicants. (h) Disciplinary action Employees are given full notice and a chance to explain his side before any disciplinary action is imposed. (i) Whistle Blower Phinma, through its Whistleblowing and Non-Retaliation Policy under the Integrity Assurance Program, provides for a mechanism for reporting perceived and actual irregularities that are contrary to PHINMA's Core Values while providing appropriate protection for whistleblowers from possible retaliation.
-An Integrity Hotline has been launched which an independent, dedicated email facility is provided by the Company for receiving Whistleblower reports.
-All reports submitted through this facility shall be received by the Integrity Officer and the PHINMA GIA Head.
-All reports shall be investigated according to the PHINMA Response Plan.
-In the event that a whistleblowing report was made in bad faith, appropriate disciplinary or legal action shall be meted pursuant to the policies and procedures of PHINMA, and any applicable laws or regulations. (j) Conflict Resolution Installation of committee to handle and resolve conflict.
+All directors and officers are enjoined said blackout period and refrain for AND/OR selling the Issuer's securities.
+In instances when Finance, for one another, cannot make the disclosure, the department that made the disclosure handle the required email or fax addirectors and officers.
+For directors and officers who do not access to email, it is advised that they the Issuer's Finance Dept., c/o the Comptroller, before dealing in the Issuer's rom buying reason or ne officer or e shall also dvice to all have regular r check with ffice of the (f) Use of Company Funds, Employees, Officers and Directors are expected use company resources wisely and legitimately.
+Malversation of Funds and other company assets gain is strictly prohibited and is considered a offense as stated in the Employee Handbook.
+Co for personal very serious mmission of Assets and Information Using of company's time, materials and equipm property to do unauthorized work is considered a Offense and is punishable with suspension of at le one month. ent or other Less Serious (g) Employment & Labor Laws & Policies Using official position in order to secure employment for relatives, except if such hiring is with written functional head, who will ascertain and corrobor relative employed is the most qualified among approximately. consent of ate that the (h) Disciplinary action Employees are given full notice and a chance explain his side before any disciplinary action (i) Whistle Blower Phinma, through its Whistleblowing and No Retaliation Policy under the Integrity Assurant provides for a mechanism for reporting perceived irregularities that are contrary to PHINMA's Core providing appropriate protection for whistleble possible retaliation.
+An Integrity Hotline has been launched which an idedicated email facility is provided by the Coreceiving Whistleblower reports.
+All reports submit this facility shall be received by the Integrity Off PHINMA GIA Head. ce Program, d and actual Values while owers from independent, ompany for tted through All reports shall be investigated according to a Response Plan.
+In the event that a whistleblowing report was a faith, appropriate disciplinary or legal action shat pursuant to the policies and procedures of PHINN applicable laws or regulations. made in bad II be meted (j) Conflict Resolution Installation of committee to handle and resol conflict. ve was launched in June 2014 is now fully implemented and covers the following policies: